Skip to content

 Merkur 23C Final Thoughts

 The Merkur 23c is one of the best safety razors for beginners transitioning from a cartridge razor to a safety type.
-It’s also an ideal razor for women, with its long handle and mildness for shaving their legs.
+It’s also an ideal razor for women, thanks to its long handle and mild nature.

-The 23c could be too mild for some guys, and if it is, they can change over the blade to something that is sharper.
+The 23c may be too mild for some individuals, and if so, they can switch to a sharper blade.
 The right blade can make all the difference.

 5. Merkur Progress – Best Adjustable Razor for Beginners